-“All budgets should contain two main elements,” says Sam Becker, financial writer for an investing app called Stash, “How much money you’re earning, and how much money you’re spending.”
+“All budgets should contain two main elements,” says Sam Becker, financial writer for the investing app, Stash, “How much money you’re earning, and how much money you’re spending.”
 Before starting your budget, gather everything you’ll need—pay stubs, bills, and bank statements, and don’t forget any big purchases you want to make in the year to come.

-Begin by gathering your paystubs from the past 12 months and adding up all your net income sources.
+Begin by gathering your pay stubs from the past year and adding up all your net income sources.
 Your net income is your income minus taxes and deductions.
 If you have a full-time job, you may have only one income.
-If you freelance or have multiple income sources — say you drive for Lyft but also maintain an Etsy store — make sure to include all of them.
-Income can also include things like child support, social security, and interest and dividends earned from investments.
+If you freelance or have multiple income sources — say you drive for Lyft but also maintain an Etsy store — make sure to include everything.
+Income can also include things like child support, Social Security, and interest and dividends earned from investments.

-Variable (or flexible) expenses are those that occur sporadically throughout the month and vary in terms of amount, such as a groceries, restaurant bills, transportation costs, credit card payments and clothing.
+Variable (or flexible) expenses are those that occur sporadically throughout the month and vary in terms of amount, such as groceries, restaurant bills, transportation costs, credit card payments and clothing.
 To find your average monthly variable expense, add three months’ worth of these types of expenses together and divide the total by three.
 This will provide you with a good estimate of your average monthly variable expenses.

-If you end up with a negative number, you’re overspending and will need to make some adjustments to your spending habits.
+If you end up with a negative number, you need to rethink your expenses and will need to make some adjustments to your spending habits and monthly expenses.
 Most likely you’ll need to cut down on your variable expenses, especially those that are “wants” rather than “needs.”

 LaToya Scott of Life on a Budget recommends going through your expense list and marking your wants with a “W” and needs with an “N.” Then, start slashing your “W” entries.
 For example, if your cable bill is $200 each month, think about how you can cut it down, find a cheaper alternative, or even go without for a while.
 If you get monthly mani/pedis or pricey haircuts, try doing your nails at home or finding a more affordable salon or barber.
-“You want to slash until you’re able to meet all of your needs (N) without having a negative balance,” says Scott.
-The goal is not to make you miserable, but to find cheaper alternatives so you can get your finances out of the red.
+“You want to slash until you’re able to meet all of your needs (“N”) without having a negative balance,” says Scott.
+The goal is not to make you miserable, but to find cheaper alternatives so you can excel.

 If you end up with a positive number, nicely done!
 However, it’s still a good idea to prepare an annual budget to help you stay on the plus side and develop good budgeting habits.
 One popular method for those with a full-time salary and regular paycheck is the “50/20/30” rule, which advises separating your after-taxes income into 50% for needs, 30% for wants, and 20% for savings.

 Does your income vary from month to month or come from multiple sources?
-If so, it’s a good idea to plan ahead as much as possible and create a fund for emergencies.
-SaverLife users are eligible to win prizes weekly for saving $5 or more, for taking a pledge to save some of their tax refund and for submitting photos/videos about their savings resolution.
-They gave away more than $40,000 in prizes last year!
+If so, it’s a good idea to plan your monthly budget out ahead as much as possible and to create an emergency fund so you can save money for leaner months.

 Not sure how to stay on track — and motivated — once you’ve figured out where and how you can start saving?
-Not to worry, there’s a vast array of tools and apps, plus free yearly budget templates, that can help you with virtually every aspect of budgeting.
+Not to worry, there are various financial tools, including Microsoft Excel and Google Sheets, plus free yearly budget templates, that are all designed to help make keeping track seamless.
 You don’t have to go it alone; you just need to take the first step.